How A Weighted Blanket Influences Serotonin Secretion to Treat Insomnia

 How Weighted Blankets Induce Sleep

 Weighted blankets produce deep touch stimulation applying pressure on muscles and joints; it triggers serotonin synthesis, which uplifts mood.
 Melatonin remains tied to the antecedent release of serotonin to switch your body to a restful state.
 Sleep problems have a close link with inadequate serotonin secretion.
 Weighted blankets consist of plastic, or other materials interweaved into tightly-packed compartments for even distribution of weight.
-The “weighted” pellets render deep touch stimulation targeting nerve centers all over the body.
+The “weighted” glass beads render deep touch stimulation targeting nerve centers all over the body.
 Clinical studies and research suggest that deep pressure points activate receptors that in turn signal the brain to spike serotonin levels and increased melatonin.
 You body becomes equipped with nerves of steel to relax and decrease body motion for deeper, stock-still sleep.

 Weighted Blankets Ameliorate Anxiety and Other Disorders